View on GitHub

 Commands represent actions that a component can execute.
 Commands can be sent from the ground or via command sequences.
 Command behavior is defined in a command handler defined in the component’s implementation.

-This tutorial defines one command SAY_HELLO with a single argument greeting.
-This command will be sent via the ground system and will echo the greeting back via the Hello event.
+This tutorial defines one command SAY_HI with a single argument greeting.
+This command will be sent via the ground system and will echo the greeting back via the SayHiEvent event.

 Event